Whether you own a home or run a business, having hot water is important. But what happens when your water heater stops supplying hot water?

 - Fuel source: what source of energy does your home use natural gas or electricity?

 - Size: how much space is available for your new water heater?

 - Volume: tank-type water heaters are characterized by how many gallons of water they can hold.
 For example, for a family of 3 or 4, a 50-60-gallon tank would suffice.

 - Energy-efficiency: you may want to look for Energy Star Certified water heaters

 If your water heater is reaching the end of its lifespan, you’ll want to consider replacing it with a new, energy-efficient model.
 From gas water heaters to tankless on-demand water heaters, there are many types of water heaters out on the market.
-If you need help determining which water heater will best fit your needs and your budget, consider contacting your local plumber like D & F Plumbing.
+If you need help determining which water heater will best fit your needs and your budget, consider contacting your local plumber like D&F Plumbing, Heating and Cooling.
 We’ll help you find the perfect water heater and professionally install it!